easyctf/calendar/README.md

   description: This is an amazing CTF.
 ```

-You can any CTFs listed there already as an example.
+You can use any CTFs listed there already as an example.

 As there's no built-in mechanism for sorting these events, it's up to contributors to keep this in chronological order as best as possible.
 Place CTFs that happen sooner above CTFs that happen later, so it's convenient for people to find upcoming CTFs.